-Over the course of that week, my requests that he write and his resistance to my requests fell into a pattern.
-I would nag, he would resist.
-Each of our positions would harden, the rhythm of our interactions on his writing becoming quite predictable.
-He was like the kid who had to be coaxed into practicing the piano, and I was the hounding parent, hovering over him, insisting that writing the little essay was for his own good.
+Over the course of that week, a clear pattern emerged: I would push him to write and he would resist; I would nag, he would balk.
+Our positions hardened, the rhythm of our interactions on this topic became quite predictable.
+He was like the kid who had to be coaxed into practicing the piano, and I was the hovering, hounding parent, insisting that it was for his own good.
 Oh sure, I could try the punishment route.
 But where would that get me?
 What could I do, forbid him from watching his favorite show?
 Withhold allowance?
 Take the car keys?

-My heart skipped a beat!
-I was caught completely off guard, mostly by seeing a pageful of his writing.
-At that very moment, I realized that I had no idea what his handwriting even looked like.
+About a week later, I was doing my homework at the kitchen table when in walked my dad.
+In his hand were three sheets of loose-leaf paper, which he placed in front of me.
+I was momentarily taken aback, mostly from seeing a pageful of his writing.
+At that instant, it dawned on me that I had no idea what his handwriting even looked like.
 I knew his signature, and I knew how some of his written words appeared, like words on a shopping list.
 In such a format, the words are independent, not linked by an overall aesthetic or flow.
-But, here, on these three pages, was a picture of his handwriting.
+But there, on those three pages, was a full portrait of his handwriting.
 I had never even thought of him as having handwriting.
 The very concept didn’t apply.

 But none of this came through in his writing.
 It was void of description.
 There was no imagery.
 Just the facts, ma’am, the plot points of his life.
 “I grew up in the Bronx… My parents spoke little English… My best friend’s name was Bernie…” Writing requires time, patience, and practice.
 He couldn’t easily translate his memories into this different medium of expression.
 It had simply never been part of his experience.

 I treasured that moment.
-I treasured it because, more important than the writing, he stepped outside of his comfort zone to make me feel good.
+I treasured it because, more important than the essay, he stepped outside of his comfort zone to make me feel good.
 Asking him to write more would have transformed a beautiful moment into an expectation that would ultimately serve no purpose other than to diminish that one.

-I didn’t fully understand this at the time, but I had a vague sensation that sometimes it’s best to end something on a good note.
+I didn’t fully understand this at the time, but I had a vague sense that sometimes it’s best to end something on a good note.
 And even though you may want more, nothing will ever approach the sweetness of that good note.